o-p-n/deployer/README.md

 ## INSTALLING

-Install `o-p-n-deployer` for your platform from the GitHub releases and extract, then move to somewhere in your `PATH`:
+Install `o-p-n.deployer` for your platform from the GitHub releases and extract, then move to somewhere in your `PATH`:

 ```
-curl -sL https://https://github.com/o-p-n/deployer/releases/download/v{VERSION}/o-p-n-deployer-{VERSION}-{PLATFORM}.tar.gz | tar xzf -
+curl -sL https://https://github.com/o-p-n/deployer/releases/download/v{VERSION}/o-p-n.deployer-{VERSION}-{PLATFORM}.tar.gz | tar xzf -
-mv o-p-n-deployer /usr/local/bin
+mv o-p-n.deployer /usr/local/bin
 ```

 ## USAGE

-`o-p-n-deployer` has various sub-commands to perform resource management.
-Using `o-p-n-deployer` requires [preparation](#setting-up) to operate successfully.
+`o-p-n.deployer` has various sub-commands to perform resource management.
+Using `o-p-n.deployer` requires [preparation](#setting-up) to operate successfully.

 ```
 help     [command]  - Show this help or the help of a sub-command.